Skip to content

 Bazaars

-Bhuj is not my final destination, I can only buy small items fit into my backpack.
+Bhuj is not my final destination, I can only buy small items that fit into my backpack.
 Silver jewelry is a good option.
 Saraf Bazaar Rd is famous for jewelry, and other silver lifestyle commodities.
 Piles of new and vintage embroidery tucked in small shops.
 Explore the side streets, you might find something you like.

 SIDR Craft has one of the finest Bandhani (tie-dye) owned by Abdul Jabber Khatri and his brother.